Sweat it out at Dragon Hill Spa, the best Korean spa in Seoul, Korea!

 What better way to unwind and de-stress in the city than to treat yourself to a spa day?

 For Koreans, one of the most popular and unique ways to relieve stress and get pampered is by enjoying a Korean sauna at a traditional Korean bathhouse called “Jjimjilbang (찜질방)”.

-To show you what it’s like to experience Korean sauna culture and what you can expect at a Korean spa, I, from Trazy Crew, visited Dragon Hill Spa in Seoul, the most famous Korean spa in the city.
+To show you what it’s like to experience Korean sauna culture and what you can expect at a Korean spa, I, a member of Trazy Crew, visited Dragon Hill Spa in Seoul, the most famous Korean spa in the city.

 Dragon Hill Spa at a glance

-Dragon Hill Spa is open 24 hours a day and all year round, you can visit the spa anytime of the year, making it a great late-night spot to hang out with your special ones and the perfect place to escape the heat, cold and rain.
+Dragon Hill Spa is open 24 hours a day and all year round so you can visit the spa any time of the year.
+It is a great late-night spot to hang out with your special ones and the perfect place to escape the heat, cold and rain.